bt3103-alpha/bt3103-app/README.md

 python server.py
 ```

+5. You can then visit the page at http://localhost:5000/bt3103-app/

 ## Making Changes

 After you make any changes, you will need to upload them back to Github (so that we can all use them).